 Ind AS 107, 'Financial Instrument - Disclosure' requires classification of the valuation method of financial instruments measured at fair value in the Balance Sheet, using a three level fair-value-hierarchy (which reflects the significance of inputs used in the measurements).
 The hierarchy gives the highest priority to un-adjusted quoted prices in active markets for identical assets or liabilities (Level 1 measurements) and lowest priority to un-observable inputs (Level 3 measurements).
-The three levels of the fair-value-hierarchy under Ind AS 107 are described being a discovered priority for the levels of the fair-value-hierarchy under Ind AS 107 are described being a discovered priority for the level of the fair-value-hierarchy (which reflects the significance of inputs used in the measurements).
-The three levels of the fair-value-hierarchy (which reflects the significance of inputs used in the measurements).
-The three levels of the fair-value-hierarchy (which reflects the significance of inputs used in the measurements).
-The hierarchy gives the highest priority to un-observable imput the significance of inputs used in the measurements).
-The three levels of the fair-value-hierarchy (which reflects the significance of inputs used in the measurements).
-The three levels of the fair-value-hierarchy (which reflects the significance of inputs used in the measurements).
+The three levels of the fair-value-hierarchy under Ind AS 107 are described below: